krahets/hello-algo/en/docs/chapter_appendix/contribution.md

 1. Click the "edit icon".
 If you encounter a prompt asking you to "Fork this repository", please approve the operation.
 2. Modify the content of the Markdown source file, verify the correctness of the content, and maintain consistent formatting as much as possible.
 3. Fill in a description of your changes at the bottom of the page, then click the "Propose file change" button.
-After the page transitions, click the "Create pull request" button to submit your pull request.
+After the new page loads, click the "Create pull request" button to submit your pull request.

 ![Page edit button](contribution.assets/edit_markdown.png){ class="animation-figure" }